WTO: 2005 NEWS ITEMS

 the 2001 Ministerial Conference in Doha, Qatar.
 (The first review was in

 A draft review report, based on Secretariat document G/SPS/GEN/510/Rev.1 will be discussed at the June meeting, when the committee hopes to approve the report and a work programme for tackling the issues raised.

-Technical Assistance back to top
+back to top

 During the discussion of technical assistance, a number of developing